 One more staple of Portuguese cuisine that never disappoints!

-What you need to make Easy Portuguese Shrimp with Garlic:
+What you need to make easy recipe:

 Olive oil: a good extra virgin olive oil is key.
 I use a lovely local Portuguese variety from the Alentejo.
 Use what you have!
 Remember to check your label for the acidity level in your olive oil - that's the easiest way to determine quality.
 Look for an oil with .07 acidity or lower for the best flavor.